Moab’s 5 Best Intermediate Mountain Bike Trails

 Taking a trip to Moab to experience its world-renowned mountain bike trails?
 TripOutside has done the research for you!
-Below are the top 5 intermediate bike trails in the Moab area, as rated by MTBProject.com.
-These trails range from short jaunts to multi-day trips, with scenery varying from red rock towers to cliffs, canyons and mesas.
+Below are our recommendations of the top 5 intermediate Moab bike trails.
+These trails are all rideable in a day, with scenery varying from red rock towers to cliffs, canyons and mesas.
 If you need to rent a bike for your adventure, compare bike rental prices and book a bike online on TripOutside.
 Read on to find out more about how to experience Moab, Utah’s best mountain bike trails.

 Whichever trail you choose, Moab trail systems will not disappoint.
 Enjoy your ride!

-If you are looking for more outdoor adventure in Moab, TripOutside also offers rafting, kayak & SUP rentals!
+If you are looking for more outdoor adventure in Moab, check out our climbing, canyoneering and rafting trips!